EntropySynthetica/Obsidian/Notes/Git/Git Cheat Sheet.md

 6. add files with `git add filename` or add all with `git add -A`
 7. run `git status` again to verify files are being tracked.
 8. commit with `git commit -m 'Comments go here'`
-9. Push changes to github with `git push origin master`
+9. Push changes to github with `git push origin main`

 ### Pull Changes to local